Woohoo! You got the interview!

 What is the best time to schedule a job interview?

-The best time to schedule a job interview is when both you and the interviewer are likely to have high energy levels and not be distracted.
-This is typically in the middle of the day, avoiding early mornings, lunchtimes, and the end of the workday.
+The best time to schedule an interview is when both you and the interviewer have high energy levels and can focus effectively.
+Research shows that afternoon interviews, especially around mid-morning to mid-afternoon, are optimal.
+Avoid early mornings, lunchtimes, and the end of the workday to increase your chances of securing employment.

 Is it better to be the first or last applicant interviewed?